Flowers are also known as the bloom or blossom of a plant. They are the reproductive structure in a flowering plant.

-Blue cohosh, also called squaw root or papoose root, was used by Native Americans to treat female problems such as childbirth and easing the pain of labor.
-Today, midwives may use blue cohosh to tone the uterus in the preparation of labor during the last month of pregnancy.
+Blue cohosh, also called squaw root or papoose root was used by Native Americans to treat female problems such as childbirth and easing the pain of labour.
+Today, midwives may use blue cohosh to tone the uterus in the preparation of labour during the last month of pregnancy.

 7. Rotating Flower

-Sunflower heads track the sun from east to west throughout the day; and this behaviour called heliotropism.
-But once the sunflowers bloom, they stop follow the sun and constantly face towards the east.
+Sunflower heads track the sun from east to west throughout the day, and this behaviour called heliotropism.
+But once the sunflowers bloom, they stop following the sun and constantly face towards the east.

 The name sunflower has been derived from the shape of “flower head”‚ which resembles the sun.
 The flower head is actually made of numerous small flowers called florets.